 Unless you have an allergy, you should be eating tree nuts every day.
 Almonds, walnuts, and other tree nuts are another healthy way to get protein and fat into your diet.
 If you like to snack throughout the day (and who doesn’t?), it can be tough to cut back on refined carbs like pretzels and chips.
 Nuts are the perfect substitute because they still give you that satisfying crunch and saltiness (unless you prefer them unsalted).

 You knew salad was going to show up on this list, so we’ll get that out of the way right now.
 I think pretty much everyone knows that fresh veggies are must for good health.
 There are many tasty preparations for leafy greens like kale, spinach, and collards.
-Whether you eat them hot or cold, raw or cooked, alone or as a side dish, you have to get greens into your diet.
+Whether you eat them hot or cold, raw or cooked, alone or as a side dish, you have to get greens into your anti-inflammatory diet.

 Iceberg lettuce is the popular base for American salads, and it’s not like iceberg lettuce is unhealthy.
 However, other leafy greens have more nutrients, so making the switch is important.